 “Yes, Springett, we may need to tighten our belts.”
 William poured a thick pool of gravy on his pork.
 “Just remember the example of our Redeemer.
 A year without partridge is a mild cross to bear beside, well, the cross.”

-Gulielma looked aside at William.
-She tried not to complain how lonely she felt when he left on long preaching tours, but a voyage across the Atlantic would last years.
-She composed her voice to sound amused.
+Gulielma looked aside at William with pursed lips.
+She tried not to complain how lonely she felt when he left on long preaching tours, but this was something else.
+A voyage across the Atlantic would last years.
+She composed her voice to not sound desperate.
 “Pray do not hurry overmuch to win your grant, William.
 Thy children profit much from the sight of thee, as do l.”

 “Thank you,” said William.
 He rose and left the house with Gulielma and Springett close behind him.